Trading Online Voucher 2022 – National Digital Strategy

 The LEO will base its decision on Project Suitability, Export Potential, Job Creation, Increased Online Sales potential and Quality of ICT proposal.
 Any applicant needs a TC2 Tax Clearance Certificate

-Show that you have done some Competitor analysis and have an understanding of it
+Show that you have done some Competitor analysis and have an understanding of who you are to compete with in your target market

 State your Target Market